prettore/Mininet-WiFi-Mobility-Models/README.md

 Create or update the config_Manhattan.json file with your desired parameters.
 Run the script.
 After execution: A trace file trace_file.txt will be generated.
 The simulation animation will be displayed.
 Output
-Trace File:
-Example output in trace_file.txt: python
+Trace File: Example output in trace_file.txt:
-Copy code
-# Time NodeID X Y
-0.00 0 0 0
-0.00 1 0 0
-...

 **RPGM (Reference Point Group Mobility) Model**